iganna/pannagram/README.md

 ### Calling structural variants

-When the pangenome linear alignment is built, SVs can be called with the following:
+When the pangenome linear alignment is built, SVs can be called using the following script:
 ```
 ./sv.sh -path_out 'output_folder' \
         -gff  \ 					# Output Gff files